-A member of our staff is able to search trays and bags or other personal spaces at our school for any item provided the pupil agrees.
-If the pupil withdraws their agreement to search, a search may be conducted both for the prohibited items and any items identified in the School's Behaviour Policy for which a search can be made.
+A member of our staff is able to search lockers, desks or other personal spaces at our school for any item provided the pupil agrees.
+If the pupil withdraws their agreement to search, a search may be conducted both for the prohibited items above and any items identified in our School's Behaviour Policy for which a search can be made.